NBIK14013U Arctic Biology

-- Describe the special conditions for plants and animals in the marine, freshwater and terrestrial environments in the Arctic such as the physical and chemical situation, low temperatures, occurrence of ice, and nutrient and light availability.
+- Describe the special conditions for plants, animals and microorganisms in the marine, freshwater and terrestrial environments in the Arctic such as the physical and chemical conditions, low temperatures, occurrence of ice and snow as well as nutrient and light availability.

 - Describe the dynamics and the production of terrestrial and aquatic Arctic ecosystems.

-- Identify the morphological, physiological and reproductive adaptations of animals and plants in relation to the arctic conditions, especially adaptations to low temperatures, short growing period and stochastic events.
+- Identify the morphological, physiological and reproductive adaptations of animals and plants in relation to the arctic conditions, especially adaptations to low temperatures, short growing period and extreme events.

 - Analyse the diversity of Arctic organisms at the community, individual and genetic level in relation to the Arctic conditions.